 Done when funny in Top Gear - the three presenters take it in turns to team up two-against-one, before someone invariably switches allegiance and starts making fun of their former ally.

-Harmony on Angel is nice and good-natured, but she is an evil soulless vampire.
+Harmony is nice and good-natured, but she is an evil soulless vampire.
 At the series finale, she sells out the team to their enemies.
 It's okay, Angel knew she would do that and built it into his plan.
 He fires her, but gives her a letter of recommendation.

 Harmony: You're the best!